 The current Rockapella line-up features Scott Leonard (since 1991, High Tenor), Jeff Thacher (1993, Vocal Percussionist), George Baldi III (2002, Bass), Steven Dorian (2010, Tenor), and Calvin Jones (2013, Tenor), and Ryan Chappelle (2015, Bass).
 This line-up marks a new generation of Rockapella, keenly focused on musical excellence.
 “People have a hard time believing it’s just us making all of that music.
 It’s still those same elements that make modern band music: percussion, bass, melody and harmonies,” says Scott.
-“Our success in the art of it – it’s not what you do, but how you do it!” adds Jeff.
+“Our success is in the art of it – it’s not what you do, but how you do it!” adds Jeff.
 And Rockapella has indeed proven that forming original pop & soul magic onstage is what sets them apart.

 Rockapella uses AKG wireless microphones in concert.